-The following link is to a document with a summary of the legislation, mediation services and some of the key available measures for each state Residential Property Rent Relief due to COVID-19.
+The following link is to a document with a summary of the legislation, links to more information and the expiry of rent relief for each state Residential Property Rent Relief due to COVID-19.

 In South Australia, from 30th March 2020, the Residential Tenancies Act 1995 was temporarily changed in response to the COVID-19 pandemic via the COVID-19 Emergency Response Act 2020.
 The changes will cease once all declarations relating to the outbreak of COVID-19 in South Australia have ceased or on 8th October 2020 (whichever occurs first).